Viewing COS Data

 Exercise 1.1.
 Finding Metadata for the NUV#

-) and from the 1th header, determine how many wavelength calibration “flashes” were used (keyword =NUMFLASH
+2. From the 0th header of the x1dsum file, determine the time (in MJDs) that the data was processed. (keyword = PROCTIME) and from the 1th header, determine how many wavelength calibration “flashes” were used (keyword = NUMFLASH)

-file, determine how many input science exposures went into the NUVx1dsum
+3. From the asn file, determine how many input science exposures went into the NUV x1dsum file.

 # Your code here